dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/course-textbook/Introduction-to-dhis2_textbook.md

 **Capture**: Correct!
 Anonymous individualized data are entered into DHIS2 using the Capture App.
 **Tracker capture**: Correct!
 Individual data with identifiers are entered into DHIS2 using the Tracker capture app.

-*Final **Feedback**: Numerical or aggregate data are captured by the Data entry app.
+**Final Feedback**: Numerical or aggregate data are captured by the Data entry app.
 Anonymous individualized data are captured by the Capture app.
 Individual data with identifiers are captured by the Tracker Capture app.*

-**3. True or False: Aggregate data can be entered into DHIS2 using SMS**
+**3.True or False: Aggregate data can be entered into DHIS2 using SMS**

     A. True
     B. False

-*(**Feedback**) True.
-Data can be entered into DHIS2 using the web interface, the Android app, SMS, spreadsheets, and other electronic means.*
+**Feedback**: True.
+Data can be entered into DHIS2 using the web interface, the Android app, SMS, spreadsheets, and other electronic means.

 #### How is data quality ensured in DHIS2?